openhab/openhab-docs/_addons_bindings/zwave/readme.md

 #### Command Classes

 Z-Wave uses what are known as *Command Classes* to communicate.
-These *Command Classes* are a set of standardised commands to allow devices to perform specific functions.
+These *Command Classes* are a set of standardised commands to allow devices to perform specific functions in an interoperable way.
 Each *Command Class* has a specific function, and each device will likely support multiple classes to allow the users to interact with the device.

 Every device supports the *BASIC* command class.
 This is normally mapped to a specific *Command Class* - the *BASIC* class is used to provide a high degree of interoperability between devices, and is especially useful when devices are communicating peer-to-peer as slaves do not need to know the detail of many different classes.